sophie-thomson/ace-dog-walks/README.md

 ### Site Wide

 ***Favicon***
-- A favicon of the dog graphic within the Ace Dogwalks logo will be featured on the tab header so it is easily identifiable among multiple tabs.
+- A favicon of the dog graphic within the Ace Dog Walks logo will be featured on the tab header so it is easily identifiable among multiple tabs.

 ![Placeholder for screenshot of favicon image on a tab]